ekupekuAI/Health-Record-System/README.md

 ---

-**Note**: This is a working prototype designed to demonstrate UI/UX concepts and application flow.
+**Note**: This is a working Full Stack project designed to demonstrate UI/UX concepts and application flow.
 It is not intended for production use without significant security, performance, and compliance enhancements.